-Unit code VU23554 Unit title Use critical reading skills to analyse complex study tasks Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to analyse complex written study task requirements by using critical analysis of instructional and/or advisory language related to the successful completion of study tasks.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading at Level 4 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They contribute directly to the achievement of ISLPR Reading 3/3+.
-This unit applies to EAL learners wishing to develop their English language reading skills to satisfy further study needs.
-The study contexts in which these skills are applied are varied and can be related to a range of further study, Vocational Education and Training (VET) or Higher Education contexts and study areas.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Unit code VU23554 54 Unit title Use Use cri ritical reading skills to analyse complex study tasks re re required required enit describes the performance outcomes, skills and knowledge ed by EAL learners to analyse complex written study task ements by using critical analysis of instructional and/or advisory age related to the successful completion of study tasks.
+The outcomes described in this unit relate to: di Ri and • th de ac This u langu conte to a ri Highe directly to the achievement of ACSF indicators of competence for Reading at Level 4 the IOLDD (International Consent Learning Deficiency Deficiency This unit applies to EAL learners wishing to develop their English language reading skills to satisfy further study needs.
+The study contexts in which these skills are applied are varied and can be related to a range of further study, Vocational Education and Training (VET) or Higher Education contexts and study areas. occupational licensing, legislative or certification requirements apply is unit at the time of publication.
+Pre-requisite Unit(s) Nil Nil Compet ency Field Not App olicable e Unit Sec ctor Not App olicable e Element Perf ormance Criteria Elements describe the essential outcomes of a unit of competency.
+Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 1 Examine complex study task requirements 1.1 Examine a range of study tasks containing instructions or advice 1.2 Determine the purpose of the instructions or advice 1.3 Identify types of study tasks and their requirements 2 2.1 Select a study task ad instructional and/or advisory language for 2.2 Identify type of study task required complex study tasks 2.3 Establish the topic and key components for the study task 2.4 Locate key instructional or advisory language for task completion 2.5 Analyse the features and requirements of the key instructional or advisory language 2.6 Locate and analyse key content words and phrases that link to the topic 2.7 Identify and analyse language related to the scope of the study task 2.8 Assess the importance and clarity of the instructional or advisory language for successful task completion
+1 Examine complex study task requirements 1.1 Examine a range of study tasks containing instructions or advice 1.2 Determine the purpose of the instructions or advice 1.3 Identify types of study tasks and their requirements 2 Critically analyse instructional and/ ∩r 2.1 Select a study task advisory languag e for 2.2 Identify type of study task required complex study tasks 2.3 Establish the topic and key components for the study task 2.4 Locate key instructional or advisory language for task completion 2.5 Analyse the features and requirements of the key instructional or advisory language 2.6 Locate and analyse key content words and phrases that link to the topic 2.7 Identify and analyse language related to the scope of the study task 2.8 Assess the importance and clarity of the instructional or advisory language for successful task completion